 Federal Direct Stafford Student Loan

 ECC participates in the federal Direct Stafford Student Loan Program.
-Loans are originated, processed and disbursed directly by the federal government.
+Loans are originated, processed, and disbursed directly by the federal government.
 Please review the process to apply for a Federal Direct Stafford Student Loan.

 Subsidized Federal Direct Stafford Student Loan

 - Based on financial need.